smaurice101/readthedocs/docs/source/agentic.rst

 .. figure:: agentic3.png
    :scale: 70%

+Implementing Complex Workflows with TML and (Multi) Agentic AI
+""""""""""""""""""""""""""""""

-Complex real-time workflows can be implemented using TML and Agentic AI as shown below.
-In fact, developing these complex workflow and implementing them for organization could be a large part of the future jobs.
+Implementing complex real-time workflows to automate complex tasks is possible with TML and Agentic AI, as shown below.
+In fact, this is would be a new skill set for Busniness analysts but focused on Agentic AI

 .. figure:: agentic4.png
    :scale: 70%